Academic Job Search - CV - Part 2

 The Elements and How To Put Them Together

-Listed below are the dozen plus categories of information, that are most often included in a CV (It is also useful to think of them as modules that can be moved around to suit particular openings and circumstances).
+Listed above are the dozen plus categories of information, that are most often included in a CV (It is also useful to think of them as modules that can be moved around to suit particular openings and circumstances).
 It would be rare for someone to use all of them in a single CV.

-Aside from the first three (identification, education, and dissertation) which generally lead, the order that follows depends on your own particular strengths and/or the nature of the job you are applying for.
-If you have published an article or won a prestigious fellowship, you want that right up front.
+Aside from the first two (contact information and education/postdoc(s)) which generally lead, the order that follows depends on your own particular strengths and/or the nature of the job you are applying for.
+If you have published an article in a well-regarded journal or won a prestigious fellowship, you want that right up front.
 If the position is at a small college that emphasizes teaching, than your teaching experience and any other evidence of close interaction with students should follow the first two slots.

 There is no standard format or recipe.
-The Career Center has a number of books that provide sample CVs, and they are all a little different.
-Remember, the key organizing principle behind your CV is what will make the most effective presentation of your ability to fulfill the requirements of the job at hand.
+Rather, the key organizing principle behind your CV is what will make the most effective presentation of your ability to fulfill the requirements of the job at hand.
 Consequently, you should expect to have two to three versions of your CV by the end of the application process.
 In addition, some disciplines have idiosyncratic conventions about how certain types of information should be conveyed.
 Be sure to have your CV reviewed by a member of your department before sending it out into the great beyond.

 You can also get help with your CV and other application materials from a PhD counselor by making an appointment.